Why Does Website Speed Matter? + 7 Easy Tips To Improve It!

 They use links from page to page, to find and crawl more pages.

-If your webpage takes a long time to load, than Google’s search-bots can’t crawl as many pages on your website.
-(Search-bots have an allocated crawl budget).
+If your webpage takes a long time to load, then Google’s search bots can’t crawl as many pages on your website.
+(Search bots have an allocated crawl budget).

 So, if they can’t get to all of your wonderful webpages it can negatively affect your websites indexation.